andyemerson/cineca-dask/docs/source/scheduler.rst

 .. code-block:: python
-  :linenos:

-  from dask.distributed import Client client = Client(...)  # Connect to distributed cluster and override default df.x.sum().compute()  # This now runs on the distributed system
+  from dask.distributed import Client client = Client()  # Connect to distributed cluster and override default df.x.sum().compute()  # This now runs on the distributed system

 After the client object is set up, all the following python code is run in the cluster.